DavidCabestany/Are-Bigger-Models-Always-Better-/README.md

 Keep on experimenting and improving, and we'll get there! 🚀

-## ⚙️ Getting Started

-(Provide instructions for installation and usage here)

-## 🤝 How to Contribute

-(Provide details about how others can contribute to your project here)

 ## 👀 Peek into the Code

-For a better understanding of the project's inner workings, check out these [code snippets](./CODE_SNIPPETS.md).
+For a better understanding of the project's inner workings, check out these [code snippets](./Scripts).

 ## 👏 Kudos